jhpyle/docassemble/_docs/admin.md

 administrators appreciate, at a high level, what is going on under the hood-->

+# <a name="endpoints"></a>Endpoints for monitoring

+If you call `/health_check`, it will return the text `OK` if the web app is operating.
+If you call `/health_check?ready=1`, it will return the text `OK` only if the web app is operating and the [Docker] initialization process has completed, meaning that associated services have been started.
+If the initialized process has not completed, a 400 response will be returned.

+If you call `/health_status`, it will return a JSON object with the following keys:

+* `ok` - indicates that the [Docker] initialization process has completed.
+* `server_start_time` - indicates the timestamp (in epoch seconds) at which the web app last started.
+This changes after each server restart.
+* `version` - indicates the version of **docassemble** running on the system.

 # <a name="troubleshooting"></a>Troubleshooting

 For tips on troubleshooting your **docassemble** system, see the